Alphasite/CS-5321-database-prac/project-3/README.md

   visitor looks at every expression joined by an AndExpression and if it both
   a) involves the indexed column and b) involves no other columns, it is an expression that can be optimized by an IndexScan.

-No known bugs.

-### Install notes

-On some occasions the project will not build after importing it in eclipse, removing and readding the execution JRE solves the issue.